msb002/mhdpy/README.md

 ## Installation
 1. Make sure you have installed Anaconda.
 2. Download the Git repository by typing `git clone https://github.com/MHDLab/mhdpy` in Git bash.
-3. Open an anaconda prompt as an administrator (type anaconda into the windows search bar and right click to open as administrator).
+3. Open an anaconda prompt as an administrator (type anaconda into the windows search bar and right click to open as administrator) and make sure a Python 3.6 conda environment is selected (see [Docs](https://github.com/MHDLab/Documentation/blob/master/README.md) for setting up Anaconda).
 4. Navigate the prompt to your repository.
-Copy the local path to your repository and type `cd <repository path>`.
-Note you have to right click and say paste or use Shift+Insert in the prompt.
+Copy the local path to your repository and type `cd <repository path>` into the anaconda prompt.
+Note you have to right click and say paste or use Shift+Insert to insert text in the prompt.
-5. type `python setup.py install`.
+5. type `conda install .`.

 ## Alternative install for development